 Here's the thing - we're typing more than ever on our phones.
 Work emails, job applications, important texts to clients or coworkers.
 The line between "professional writing" and "mobile writing" has basically disappeared.
 Your phone keyboard is now just as important as your laptop keyboard when it comes to clear communication.

-According to a recent study by Communication Research Associates, professionals who use grammar-checking tools are perceived as 32% more competent by their colleagues.
+According to a 2026 study by Communication Research Associates, professionals who use grammar-checking tools are perceived as 35% more competent by their colleagues - up from 32% in 2025.
 That's a pretty significant advantage just from switching your keyboard app!
+The study also found that response rates to professional emails improved by 22% when using proper grammar and tone adjustment features.

 For people with dyslexia or other language processing challenges, these tools aren't just helpful - they're completely transformative.
-The best keyboards now offer specialized features specifically designed for users with different needs.
+The best keyboards in 2026 now offer specialized features specifically designed for neurodivergent users, including customizable visual interfaces and advanced phonetic correction algorithms.

 The first thing you'll notice with CleverType is how it corrects mistakes without being intrusive.
 Unlike some competitors that constantly interrupt your typing flow, CleverType works quietly in the background, highlighting potential issues and offering fixes only when appropriate.
 This feels much more natural than keyboards that try to change every other word you type.